RedHatGov/rhmap-workshops/docs/www/4.2/default/nodejs_weather_module.md

 {% endhighlight %}

 <blockquote>
 <i class="fa"></i> Rename the "hello" variables to "weather".
-This will occur on lines 7,8,9,12,23 and 31:
+You can use find and replace on "hello" and replace to "weather" This will occur on lines 7,8,9,12,23 and 31:
 </blockquote>
 <img src="{{ site.baseurl }}/www/4.2/default/screenshots/rhmap-find-hello.png" width="600"/><br/>